dwatersonIO/david-blog/src/routes/blog/git-general.md

 ### First time

+1. git init
-git add .
+2. git add .
-git commit -m "my changes"
+3. git commit -m "my changes"
+4. git branch -M main

-at this point make sure have created new repo on GitHub git remote add origin *https://github.com/github username/repo-name.git*
+at this point make sure have created new repo on GitHub

+5. git remote add origin *https://github.com/github username/repo-name.git*
 **Note:**  In this case origin is just term used by convention to represent the remote location.
-If you want to check what current orgin is type: git remote -v. git push -u origin master
+If you want to check what current orgin is type: git remote -v.
+6. git push -u origin main

-### To later update
+### To update later

 git add .
 git commit -m "my other changes"